 To search using any of the search terms in the fields on the Advanced search page, use the OR operator (by clicking the button next to Match any search term (OR) at the bottom of the Advanced search page).
 This causes PEDro to search for trials, reviews or guidelines which contain any of the search terms you have specified.
 The effect is to increase the number of retrieved records compared to the number that would be returned with any one of the individual search terms.
 Click on this button to combine search terms when a search using a single search term returns too few records.

 You cannot mix ANDs and ORs in a single search.
 However, you can make PEDro search for two (or more) words (and intervening spaces or punctuation) as if they were one by enclosing the words in inverted commas (eg, “lateral epicondylitis“).
 Effectively this combines the two terms with an AND operator.
-Alternatively, you can use the wildcard operators (*) to look for related words (eg, *edema – see the section on wildcards above).
+Alternatively, you can use the wildcard operators (*) to look for related words (eg, *edema).
 Effectively this combines related terms (in this example, edema, oedema, lymphedema and lymphoedema) with an OR operator.
-The combined terms can then be combined with other terms (or even other sets of terms combined with inverted commas or wildcards) using AND or OR operator, if desired.
+The combined terms can then be combined with other search fields using AND or OR operator at the bottom of the Advanced search page, if desired.

-It is possible to put wildcards in between inverted commas.
-For example “Medicine * Rehabilitation” will return records containing both Physical Medicine and Rehabilitation and Physical Medicine & Rehabilitation.
+It is not possible to put wildcards in between inverted commas.
+For example “Medicine * Rehabilitation” will return no records.

 The methods for combining search terms are summarised in the following table.